Skip to product information

 • 3-5 Days shipping time

-• Top notes: Turkey Red Rose and Pink Pepper
+• Top: Turkey Red Rose, Pink Pepper

-• Middle notes: Turkey Red Rose and Raspberry Bloom
+• Heart: Turkey Red Rose, Raspberry Bloom

 View full details